SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

   ![AWS thing creation](resources/readme/aws_create_thing_step3.png)

 - On the **Specify thing properties** page, enter a name for your IoT thing (for example, **Test_IoT**), and choose **Unnamed shadow (classic)** in the Device Shadow section, then choose **Next**.
-You can't change the name of a thing after you create it.
+You cannot change the name of a thing after you create it.
 To change a thing's name, you must create a new thing, give it a new name, and then delete the old thing.

   ![Add Device 1](resources/readme/aws_create_thing_step4.png)